The red noodle bean plant looks spectacular, grows rapidly, and provides a bountiful harvest.

 The red noodle bean story

 Red noodle beans originated in Africa but are more commonly considered to be from China.
-Rather than being related to the common bean (Phaseolus vulgaris), such as kidney beans, pinto beans, and black beans, red noodle beans are more closely related to cowpeas and yard long beans (Vigna unguiculata).
+Rather than being related to the common bean (Phaseolus vulgaris), such as kidney beans, pinto beans, and black beans, red noodle beans are a variety of yardlong bean, which is a type of cowpea.

 Red noodle bean description

 These climbing beans start out looking much like other pole beans.
 Heart-shaped leaflets appear in groups of three as tendrils take hold wherever they can, pulling the vine upward.
 Lovely small white, pink, or lavender flowers appear along the way, but are easily overlooked.
 The real surprise comes when the pods appear.
 Pairs of striking scarlet pods can reach over a foot-and-a-half in length.

 Red noodle bean seeds should be planted 3/4-1” deep and 4” apart.
 Like other legumes, red noodle beans have delicate root systems that do not recover well from transplanting.
 These plants need heat to grow, so be sure to install them in a sunny location after the soil has warmed from its winter nap.
 In fact, where other legumes succumb to scorching summers and drought, red noodle beans thrive.

 Vines need a sturdy support as they can reach 8’ in length or more.
 Trellises, cattle panels, fences, tuteurs, old ladders and pergolas can all be used as supports.
 Plants will need a thorough watering every 7-10 days to develop deep roots.
 Because red noodle beans are legumes, they do not need nitrogen fertilizer.
 In fact, they generally don’t need fertilizer at all, assuming your soil is healthy.
 You will need a soil test to know if that is the case in your garden.